ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/development/work-on-branch/index.md

 repo sync
 ```

-Example (See [developer_guide.md] if you are doing an internal build and
+Example (See the [developer guide][developer-guide] if you are doing an internal build and
 replace the manifest.git link with the appropriate one).

 ```bash